tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: In the 2012 animated film "Wolf Children", what are the names of the wolf children?
-- **Correct Answer:** Ame ô Yuki
+- **Correct Answer:** Ame & Yuki
-- Hana ô Yuki
+- Hana & Yuki
-- Ame ô Hana
+- Ame & Hana
-- Chuck ô Anna
+- Chuck & Anna

 ### Q: In the 2012 film, "The Lorax", who is the antagonist?